Risk Disclosures

 Lack of Trading History

 The markets for digital assets and derivatives that reference digital assets are relatively new.
 Accordingly, there do not exist long histories of pricing information for digital assets, and the market forces that determine the prices for digital assets continue to evolve.
 This risk is heightened for newer digital assets and the derivatives that reference them, as these are less developed markets with shorter trading histories.
-The evolution of these market factors can lead to significant changes to market trading behavior and digital asset prices, and can in turn affect the terms of derivatives contracts that reference digital assets.
+The evolution of these market factors can lead to significant changes to market trading behavior and digital asset prices and can in turn affect the terms of derivatives contracts that reference digital assets.

-The Effect of Consumer Preferences
+The Effect of Investor Preferences

 The growth of the digital asset industry is subject to a high degree of uncertainty.
-Changes in consumer demographics and public tastes and preferences over time can affect the further development of this industry, which in turn could move the price of digital assets in unexpected and unpredictable directions.
+Changes in investor demographics and public tastes and preferences over time can affect the further development of this industry, which in turn could move the price of digital assets in unexpected and unpredictable directions.

 Lack of Regulation; Possibility of Government Intervention